lptstr/kombucha/README.md

 Kombucha is an extremely simple package manager for PowerShell.
 It is designed so that you can distribute any dependencies **with** your project, and also allows for global installs, like npm or pip.

+Kombucha is currently rough-around-the-edges and still in alpha stage.

 ## Features
 - :computer: Cross-platform - works on macOS, Windows, and Linux.
 - :moneybag: Absolutely free!